 How Seminars and Workshops Work

 Seminar and workshop participation is open only to SAA members in good standing who are college and university faculty, independent scholars, or graduate students at the dissertation stage.
 If you are a student, your status must be verified by your thesis supervisor.
 If you are found to have violated SAA policies and guidelines, you may also be found ineligible to enroll in an SAA seminar or workshop.

 To enroll, you should begin by reviewing the descriptions of seminars and workshops in the June Bulletin.
 The online enrollment form requires you to make four selections from the total list, in rank order of preference.
 If you make fewer choices than four, you will be bumped and your enrollment will be delayed.
 If you revise your choices, you lose your initial place in the enrollment queue, the date and time of revision serving as the date and time of enrollment.
 First-choice placements cannot be guaranteed, and spaces are filled on a first-received, first-enrolled basis.
 You may not take more than one seminar or workshop place, and panel presenters may not enroll for places.
 The closing deadline for seminar and workshop enrollments is 15 September, after which a no-switch policy obtains.

 Placement notifications are issued in early October.
-You will receive your notification as a PDF letter of invitation attached to an e-mail message.
+You will receive your invitation via e-mail.
 We have found that formal letters of invitation help SAA members secure conference travel funds from their home universities.

 The work of each seminar or workshop is set by its leader(s).
 By late October you will receive guidelines, directions, and deadlines for work to be completed in advance of the conference.